 Congratulations on your graduation!
 May this be the beginning of a successful journey!

 Jonaid is an experienced higher education professional with expertise in alumni relations and development, careers and employability, and project management.
-As the Alumni Manager at the University of Bradford, Jonaid manages the University’s engagement with an international community of more than 135,000 alumni worldwide.
-He leads on a range of alumni relations activity with the aim of encouraging and enabling alumni to maintain mutually beneficial relationships with their alma mater.
-To contact Jonaid email firstname.lastname@example.org or connect with him on LinkedIn at linkedin.com/in/jonaidkhan
+As Alumni Relations Manager at the University of Bradford, Jonaid leads on the University’s engagement with an international community of more than 140,000 alumni.
+He manages a number of alumni engagement activities and projects with the aim of encouraging and enabling alumni to maintain mutually beneficial relationships with their alma mater.